stolostron/hibernate-cronjob/README.md

 1. Log into your ACM Hub on OpenShift
 2. Run the command:
 ```
-make setup-go
+make setup
 ```
-4. Monitor the CornJobs
+4. Monitor the CronJobs
 ```
 oc get cronjobs
 ```